-Of the amount made available for fiscal year 2003 under section 301(b)(2)(A) of the Customs Procedural Reform and Simplification Act of 1978 (19 U.S.C.
-2075(b)(2)(A)), as amended by section 311(b)(1) of this Act, \$1,317,000 shall be available until expended for the Customs Service to provide technical assistance to help sub-Saharan African countries develop and implement effective visa and anti-transshipment systems as required by the African Growth and Opportunity Act (title I of Public Law 106-200), as follows:

-(1) TRAVEL FUNDS.-\$600,000 for import specialists, special agents, and other qualified Customs personnel to travel to sub-Saharan African countries to provide technical assistance in developing and implementing effective visa and anti-transshipment systems.
+- Of the amount made available for fiscal year 2003 under section 301(b)(2)(A) of the Customs Procedural Reform and Simplification Act of 1978 (19 U.S.C.
+2075(b)(2)(A)), as amended by section 311(b)(1) of this Act, \$1,317,000 shall be available until expended for the Customs Service to provide technical assistance to help sub-Saharan African countries develop and implement effective visa and anti-transshipment systems as required by the African Growth and Opportunity Act (title I of Public Law 106-200), as follows: - (1) Travel funds.-\$600,000 for import specialists, special agents, and other qualified Customs personnel to travel to sub-Saharan African countries to provide technical assistance in de-

-(2) IMPORT SPECIALISTS.-\$266,000 for 4 import specialists to be assigned to Customs headquarters to be dedicated to providing technical assistance to sub-Saharan African countries for developing and implementing effective visa and anti-transshipment systems.

-(3) Data reconciliation analysts.-\$151,000 for 2 data

-reconciliation analysts to review apparel shipments.

-(4) SPECIAL AGENTS.-\$300,000 for 2 special agents to be assigned to Customs headquarters to be available to provide technical assistance to sub-Saharan African countries in the performance of investigations and other enforcement initiatives.
+- $veloping \ and \ implementing \ effective \ visa \ and \\ anti-transhipment \ systems.$ - (2) IMPORT SPECIALISTS.-\$266,000 for 4 import specialists to be assigned to Customs head-quarters to be dedicated to providing technical assistance to sub-Saharan African countries for developing and implementing effective visa and anti-transshipment systems. - (3) DATA RECONCILIATION ANALYSTS.-\$151,000 for 2 data reconciliation analysts to review apparel shipments. - (4) SPECIAL AGENTS.-\$300,000 for 2 special agents to be assigned to Customs headquarters to be available to provide technical assistance to sub-Saharan African countries in the performance of investigations and other enforcement initiatives.

-Subtitle B-Office of the United States Trade Representative
+SEC.
+361. AUTHORIZATION OF APPROPRIATIONS.

-(a) IN GENERAL.-Section 141(g)(1) of the Trade Act of 1974 (19 U.S.C.
-2171(g)(1)) is amended-

-(1) in subparagraph (A)-

-- (A) in the matter preceding clause (i), by striking "not - (B) by striking clause (i), and inserting the following: "(i) \$32,300,000 for fiscal year 2003."; and (C) by striking clause (ii), and inserting the following:

-"(ii) \$33,108,000 for fiscal year 2004."; and

-(2) in subparagraph (B)-

-(A) in clause (i), by adding "and" at the end;

-(B) by striking clause (ii); and

-(C) by redesignating clause (iii) as clause (ii).

-(b) SUBMISSION OF OUT-YEAR BUDGET PROJECTIONS.-Section 141(g) of the Trade Act of 1974 (19 U.S.C.
-2171(g)) is amended

-- by adding at the end the following:

-"(3) By not later than the date on which the President submits to Congress the budget of the United States Government for a fiscal year, the United States Trade Representative shall submit to the Committee on Ways and Means of the House of Representatives and the Committee on Finance of the Senate the projected amount of funds for the succeeding fiscal year that will be necessary - for the Office to carry out its functions.".

-(c) Additional Staff for Office of Assistant U.S. Trade Representative for Congressional Affairs. - (1) IN GENERAL.-There is authorized to be appropriated such sums as may be necessary for fiscal year 2003 for the salaries and expenses of two additional legislative specialist employee positions within the Office of the Assistant United States Trade Representative for Congressional Affairs.

-(2) AVAILABILITY.-Amounts appropriated pursuant to the authorization of appropriations under paragraph (1) are authorized to remain available until expended.
+- (a) In General.-Section 141(g)(1) of the Trade Act of 1974 (19 U.S.C.
+2171(g)(1)) is amended- - (1) in subparagraph (A)- - (A) in the matter preceding clause (i), by striking "not to exceed"; - (B) by striking clause (i), and inserting the following: - "(i) \$32,300,000 for fiscal year 2003."; and - (C) by striking clause (ii), and inserting the following: - "(ii) \$33,108,000 for fiscal year 2004."; and - (2) in subparagraph (B)- - (A) in clause (i), by adding "and" at the end; - (B) by striking clause (ii); and - (C) by redesignating clause (iii) as clause (ii). (b) SUBMISSION OF OUT-YEAR BUDGET PROJECTIONS.-Section 141(g) of the Trade Act of 1974 (19 U.S.C.
+2171(g)) is amended by adding at the end the following: - "(3) By not later than the date on which the President submits to Congress the budget of the United States Government for a fiscal year, the United States Trade Representative shall submit to the Committee on Ways and Means of the House of Representatives and the Committee on Finance of the Senate the projected amount of funds for the succeeding fiscal year that will be necessary for the Office to carry out its functions" - (c) Additional Staff for Office of Assistant U.S. Trade Representative for Congressional Affairs.- - (1) In GENERAL.-There is authorized to be appropriated such sums as may be necessary for fiscal year 2003 for the salaries and expenses of two additional legislative specialist employee positions within the Office of the Assistant United States Trade Representative for Congressional Affairs. - (2) AVAILABILITY.-Amounts appropriated pursuant to the authorization of appropriations under paragraph (1) are authorized to remain available until expended.

-Subtitle C-United States International Trade Commission
+$Subtitle \ C-United \ States \ International \ Trade \\ Commission$